Skip to content

 [file]{permutations_i}-[class]{}-[func]{permutations_i}

-Considering cases with equal elements
+Considering duplicate elements

 Question

 Suppose the input array is \([1, 1, 2]\).
-To differentiate the two duplicate elements \(1\), we mark the second \(1\) as \(\hat{1}\).
+To distinguish between the two identical elements \(1\), we label the second one as \(\hat{1}\).

 Duplicate permutations

-Observing the figure below, in the first round, choosing \(1\) or \(\hat{1}\) results in identical permutations under both choices, thus we should prune \(\hat{1}\).
+Looking at the figure below, in the first round, choosing \(1\) or \(\hat{1}\) leads to the same permutations, so we prune \(\hat{1}\).

-Similarly, after choosing \(2\) in the first round, choosing \(1\) and \(\hat{1}\) in the second round also produces duplicate branches, so we should also prune \(\hat{1}\) in the second round.
+Similarly, after choosing \(2\) in the first round, choosing \(1\) or \(\hat{1}\) in the second round also leads to duplicate branches, so we prune \(\hat{1}\) then as well.

 Duplicate permutations pruning